Recent Reviews by Shubhra Gupta

 Zindaginama tackles a set of mental health issues through six episodes, targeting a different one each time.
 What happens when a human begins believing in an alt reality?
 Purple Duniya’s protagonist, a terrific Tanmay Dhanania, sets out ostensibly to go to work, like regular folks do.
 But that’s all a sham.
 His total focus lies in the game he plays obsessively, constantly, forgetting to eat or drink.
 Or communicate with his sister.
 Therapy can help, but to what extent?
 And who wins finally, man or machine?
 Sahaan Hattangadi writes, and co-directs with Danny Mamik.

-Read all 2 reviews of Zindaginama here
+All 2 reviews of Zindaginama here

 CTRL